 The established block ack agreement allows the QoS Data frames of the TID, aggregated within the A-MPDUs, to be exchanged between the two MLDs on any available link.

 [Motion 61, [14] and [91]]

+Editor’s note: Once the Straw Poll #85 is passed, the contents of Motion 61 above will be replaced by the following text:

 Straw poll #85

-Do you agree to revise Motion 61 of the 11be SFD as follows:

 The established block ack agreement allows the QoS Data frames of the TID, aggregated within the A-MPDUs, to be exchanged between the two MLDs on any available link.

 Note – QoS Data frames that are not fragments might be retransmitted on any available link. [#SP85]